-Sometimes mealtimes can be the most stressful part of a parent’s day.
-Especially for a parent of a child with special needs.
+Mealtimes can be the most stressful part of a parent’s day.
+This is especially true for the parent of a child with special needs.

-Fussy and picky eating can be typical in the preschool years when children are developing a sense of autonomy.
+Picky and fussy eating can be typical in the preschool years when children are developing a sense of autonomy.
 They may be particularly choosy around fruits and vegetables or bitter foods.
 Most children go through a stage of rejecting foods and it is important to recognise that fussiness is a normal stage of development.

 Many picky eaters outgrow their aversions and develop into curious eaters.
 However, if meal times seem a constant battle, or if you’re worried about the amount or variety of foods that your child is eating, there may be other underlying reasons for their selective eating.